Mattd56/AmazingMaze/README.md

 > a path cannot go through the same point twice

+## recursive absraction
+When I am asked to solve a maze from start point to end point the recursive abstraction can solve the maze from a point next to the start to the end point

 ## base case
 ## English or pseudocode description of algorithm
 ## class(es), with fields and methods